shotgunsoftware/tk-doc-generator/docs/en/installation/integrating.md

 ### Using an example

-If you prefer to work off an example rather than setting things up from scratch, we recommend making a clone of the [Shotgun developer site](https://github.com/shotgunsoftware/shotgunsoftware.github.io) as a starting point.
+If you prefer to work off an example rather than setting things up from scratch, we recommend making a clone of the [ShotGrid developer site](https://github.com/shotgunsoftware/shotgunsoftware.github.io) as a starting point.

 ### Environment variables